 - Billing the government for services not performed

 - Overcharging the government for products or services

-Discover what a whistleblower attorney at Brewer & Pritchard can do for you.
+Discover what a whistleblower attorney at our law firm can do for you.
 Contact us today.
-We respect our clients' privacy and work discreetly on every case.
-Call 800-445-8710 or fill out our online inquiry form and schedule an appointment.
+We respect our clients’ privacy and work discreetly on every case.
+Call (713) 903-2731 or fill out our online inquiry form and schedule a confidential appointment with us.